71B Corridor plan on Fayetteville’s transportation agenda

 FAYETTEVILLE, Ark.
-(KNWA) — The city has divided the proposed Highway 71B Corridor Plan into short, medium and long-range goals, according to Fayetteville’s City Council Transportation Committee agenda.
+(KFTA) — The city has divided the proposed Highway 71B Corridor Plan into short, medium and long-range goals, according to Fayetteville’s City Council Transportation Committee agenda.

 The focus of the plan includes areas of transportation, trails, regulatory, development, and attainable housing.